 When moving to a new location means entering a new market, a number of different factors will need to be considered.
 What are your market standings in your current location, and how will this be different from your new location?
 This may be difficult to predict so a good deal of research into your proposed new market and of your potential competition may need to be carried out.
 Thorough and considered market research can make a big difference in corporate relocation.

-Moving office furniture and equipment can make saving for SMEs, and it can also improve environmental sustainability ratings, such as BREEAM or SKA.
+Moving office furniture and equipment can make savings for SMEs, and it can also improve environmental sustainability ratings, such as BREEAM or SKA.
 Another option is to remanufacture your furniture to make it suitable for your new office or meet the architectural design standards.
 This can avoid considerable waste, and save 80-90% of the emissions, energy, and water used to manufacture new furniture.
-Commissioning service for remanufacturing office furniture can also save the time spent on selling old and buying new furniture.
+Commissioning services for re-manufactured office furniture can also save time spent on selling old and buying new furniture.

 If you are considering opening a new office in a new area, it may be important to consider which individual you choose to lead in the new location.
 Hiring a new candidate to head the office could be something of a risk, as an unfamiliar face in an unfamiliar environment could translate to a loss in confidence in existing staff and potential clients.
 Using an established member of the company to lead in the transition stages is usually a smarter move.

 This may make a big difference to the success of a relocation, depending on the exact nature of the business.
 Many companies, partners, suppliers, customers, clients and other contacts will need to be informed and kept up-to-date on the move and warned of it well in advance.
 New addresses may also need to be added to websites, social media, email footers, Google listings and office stationery.